Agreement on 5% NATO defence spending by 2035: Economic impact

+Security posture

 The commitment aims to enhance NATO's ability to deter and respond to threats—especially from Russia, hybrid warfare, and emerging technologies.

 Spanish exemption

-Spain’s rejected NATO’s 2025 mandate for all member countries to raise defense expenditures to 5% of GDP by 2035.
+Spain's rejected NATO's 2025 mandate for all member countries to raise defense expenditures to 5% of GDP by 2035.
 Spain, led by Prime Minister Pedro Sánchez, has insisted it will cap its defense budget at 2.1% of GDP, citing fiscal and social spending concerns.
 This stance triggered friction with the United States, a NATO member and world's largest weapons exporter, with the latter's leader, Donald Trump, threatening that his country will be paid back by Spain through tariffs instead.

-Analysts point out that Spain tend to spend more on defense than is budgeted through extraordinary contributions, sometimes exceeding the official budget by 20% to 30%.
+Analysts point out that Spain tends to spend more on defense than is budgeted through extraordinary contributions, sometimes exceeding the official budget by 20% to 30%.

 Spain formally requested to be exempt from the 5% target.
 Prime Minister Pedro Sánchez, in a letter to NATO Secretary General Mark Rutte, described the 5% goal as "unreasonable and counterproductive".

 Sánchez explained that a 5% of GDP expenditure on defense would be "disproportionate and unnecessary".
 He also favoured to advance in "strategic autonomy" rather than depending excessively in the military industry of other countries, arguing that "it is not about spending more, but spending better, and doing it in a coordinated way.
 Rushing to get to 5% would only reinforce our dependence [from foreign suppliers] and harm national economic growth", and, finally, he argued that the aforementioned percentage was incompatible with a State providing welfare to its nationals.
 He also stated that, in order for Spain to reach the capabilities targets agreed on 5 June 2025, the Spanish Armed Forces had estimated a 2.1% GDP spending.

 Spain subsequently agreed to be excluded from the 5% requirement in the final summit text, although the declaration still stipulates the 2035 timeline and 2029 review date.
-Mark Rutte, while recognizing Spain’s domestic concerns, emphasized that all allies are expected to increase defense investment.
-He described Spain’s stance as “flexible exemption” but cautioned that exceptions should not undermine collective resolve.
+Mark Rutte, while recognizing Spain's domestic concerns, emphasized that all allies are expected to increase defense investment.
+He described Spain's stance as "flexible exemption" but cautioned that exceptions should not undermine collective resolve.